wbuchanan/brewscheme/help/brewscheme.md

 <u>scheme</u>name is used to name the scheme that will be created by the program.
 Unless absolutely necessary, I highly recommend avoiding embedded spaces in these file names.

 <u>rep</u>lace if the source dataset containing the color palettes is not found or the user specifies the refresh option, colorbrewscheme will rebuild the source data set to generate the scheme files.

+<u>symb</u>ols is an optional argument used to define the type of marks to use - and the order in which to use them - for graphs that include individual points.
+For a quick list of available options use `graph query symbolstyle`.

 <h3>Single Color Palettes and Default Color Palettes</h3>